-I felt like though I sure “fooled them” and they gave me a license, I was ill equipped to drive my babies.
+I felt like though I sure “fooled them” and they gave me a license, I was ill-equipped to drive my babies.
 Thankfully, I lived in Naples, a place where life was comfortably simple, sheltered, and relaxed.
-But when I was pushed to drive in highways, the anxiety was almost unbearable, because that meant going faster than I thought was safe.
+But when I was pushed to drive on highways, the anxiety was almost unbearable, because that meant going faster than I thought was safe.
 What a great metaphor for where I was at that time.

-How do you keep up with life on the fast lane?
+How do you keep up with life in the fast lane?
 I’ve learned that sometimes, getting farther in life requires speeding up; keeping up, and moving at the speed of life.

 Even though I have my 25mph days, I have slowly overcome my avoidance of the seemingly scary highways.
 After all, we all know how the song goes: life is a highway, so I might as well want to ride it.

 You’ve got that song stuck in your head now, don’t you?
 And you’re thinking of Cars!

 Well, so am I!
 In a few days, I’ll be headed to San Francisco to the #Cars3Event.
 I will be part of a Disney, Pixar and ABC hosted event exclusively for Disney’s top Bloggers!